0xDBFB7/ceramic/documents/furnace_quick.md

 Getting above ~1500c involved increasing the 115V line voltage to about 135 V using a Variac.
 This does speed up element degradation a bit.

+Of course, the element temperature must be higher than the furnace cavity; but they appeared to be sufficiently similar that I only report the temperature measured by thermocouple at the surface of the base.

 ### Degradation

-You can expect an element lifespan probably on the order of about 500 minutes at 130v in air.
+I've consistently broken elements in idiotic ways before they burned out, so I have no data on lifespan; but you can probably expect on the order of a dozen hours at 1400 C in air.

 Degradation occurs via a *fascinating* multi-step oxidation reaction described in detail by @Bubble2015 that evolves carbon monoxide and inflates large bubbles of $\text{SiO}_2$ mixed with SiC (if I'm understanding correctly - unlikely, given poor chemistry prowess!):